dotmjsc/K2450_Arb_I/readme.md

 * **Autozero** helps to avoid drifts in long runs.
 As a penalty the measuring time will get longer.
 For fast runs with small time steps, disable autozero.
 The program will manually zero once before the run.

 * **Range** sets the current range.
 Be aware that the different ranges got different Autodelay values (see below).
 If you choose **Auto**, the best range will be calculated from PWL data.
-If you got small currents but you don't want the high Autodelays, you can either manually set a higher range or a manual delay.
+If you have to source very small currents but you don't want high Autodelays, you can either manually set a higher range or set a manual delay.

 * **Autodelay** the SMU will choose a delay according to the list below